kirowaterxyz/osu-collect/README.md

 ## Building from Source & Contributing

-Check TODO section to see what I have planned for the future of this project.

 ### Prerequisites
 - Rust 1.70 or later
 - For Windows: MSVC or MinGW-w64 toolchain